Python dainganxanh

 Generators in Python

-There is a lot of work in building an iterator in Python.
+There is a lot of work in building an in Python.
 We have to implement a class with __iter__() and __next__() method, keep track of internal states, and raise StopIteration when there are no values to be returned.

 This is both lengthy and counterintuitive.
 Generator comes to the rescue in such situations.